rania-benaissa/Supermarket-Game/README.md

    ![itemset](/Readme_images/itemset_frequent_4_items.jpg)

-     Instead of generating 14 association rules, the algorithm will only generate 10 rules that are considered **relevant**:
+     Instead of generating 14 association rules, the algorithm will only generate 10 rules that are considered **relevant**

    ![association_rules](/Readme_images/association_rules.jpg)